erees1/erees1.github.io/_posts/2023-06-13-transformer-memory.md

 d_model = 768
 ```

-We can use the function below to exactly get the number of parameters in a GPT model (tested vs `model.parameters()` in nanoGPT).
+We can then use the function below to exactly get the number of parameters in a GPT model (tested vs `model.parameters()` in nanoGPT).

 ```python
 def get_num_params(d_model, n_layers, vocab_size, seq_len, include_embedding=True, bias=False):